pmem/pmdk-examples/README.md

 	$ cd mapreduce
 	$ make

-In order for this to work, you need to have the PMDK libraries built first.
+In order for this to work, you need to have the needed libraries built first.
 If you are using the PMDK provided with these examples, you can build them by running:

-	$ make library
+	$ make libraries

 For more information, please read the READMEs for each sample.